TheOsceola - Balanced scoring attack lifts FSU past Georgia Tech in home ACC opener

 The win came on the shoulders of a well-rounded, throwback effort from FSU offensively.
 All 12 Seminoles who played in the game scored at least one point.
 FSU held a commanding 42-16 advantage in bench points, a statistic that used to be the norm for FSU but hasn't been very much of late as the program has struggled more.

+"Tonight, we played 12 players and 12 of them scored.
+That's been our way of competing with the teams in the ACC when you have some of the winningest programs in the history of college basketball," Hamilton said.
+"We were kind of late to the party.
+We have to find ways we can do things a little differently."

-Most notably, though, was the scoring effort of sophomore guard Chandler Jackson, who put up a career-high 14 points in the win on 5 of 7 shooting.
+Most notable for FSU offensively was the scoring effort of sophomore guard Chandler Jackson, who put up a career-high 14 points in the win on 5 of 7 shooting.
 He was the only Seminole to reach double figures until there were less than two minutes left in the game.

+"Before the game, (Hamilton) came to me and told me, 'I think you can be more aggressive out there on the court.
+When you go in the game, be more aggressive.'
+I took that and ran with it," Jackson said.
+"That was my mentality going into the game, just be aggressive and see where it can get me and my teammates.
+When I was being aggressive, stuff opened for me so I just took advantage of it."

 FSU built the lead it maintained throughout the second half over the opening 20 minutes thanks to a strong defensive effort.
 The Yellow Jackets were 8 of 30 (26.7%) from the floor in the first half and 1 of 13 from three-point range with seven turnovers.